 Conducting a Novelty Search

-It is extremely important to do a novelty search before choosing your trademark and filing your application.
-The Italian Patent and Trademark Office (UIBM) will only examine your trademark to see if it has a distinctive character, but will not conduct any search to know if your trademark is infringing on a prior-registered trademark.
+It is vital to do a novelty search before choosing your trademark and filing your application.
+The Italian Patent and Trademark Office (UIBM) will only examine your trademark to see if it has a distinctive character but will not conduct any search to know if your trademark is infringing on a prior registered trademark.